 Slack brings all your work communication together in one place – it’s the closest thing to a virtual office.
-It provides real-time messaging, archiving and search for teams.
+It provides real-time messaging, archiving, and search for teams.

-Jell is like a social network for virtual teams.
+Jell is like a social network for virtual technical teams.
 It offers one central place where team members can stay up to date with each other by sharing daily plans, accomplishments, challenges, and long-term goals.

 GitHub Wiki is a place in your repository where you can share long-form content about your project, such as how to use it, how it’s been designed, manifestos on its core principles, and so on.
 It’s a helpful resource for new employee onboarding.

 It’s important to keep the flow of information about what’s happening individually, on a team, and in the company transparent and available for everyone.
-Trello gives your team a perspective on all projects – from HR to marketing, to IT and beyond.
+Trello gives your team a perspective on all projects – from HR to marketing to IT and beyond.

 Check out this Trello alternative!

 Mind maps are great tools for a brainstorming process, making them even more valuable for remote teams.
-Bubbl.us lets you easily create colorful mindmaps to print or share with others.
+Bubbl.us lets you easily create colorful mind maps to print or share with others.

-One of the greatest benefits of having a remote support team is the fabled “24-hour coverage.”
+One of the greatest benefits of having a remote support team is the fabled “24-hour coverage”.
 Freshdesk, a cloud-based customer support software, will allow you to have just that, with emails handled by employees in London, Tallinn, Helsinki, or a handful of other places where your team lives and works.